The Cambridgeshire Care Home

 Vicky Monenciu RGN

-Job Title: Head of Care Queens Household
+Job Title: Head of Care Queens Household Joined: 2022

-I am from Romania where I completed my Nurses Training in 2015.
-I moved to the UK and started working in care homes and have enjoyed providing high-quality care and compassion since then.
+I am from Romania, where I completed my Nurses Training in 2015.
+I moved to the UK and started working in care homes, and have enjoyed providing high-quality care and compassion since then.

-I enjoy supporting our Residents, as well as Staff, especially since taking on the role of Head of Care for Queens Household.
+I enjoy supporting our Residents, as well as Staff, especially since taking on the role of Head of Care for Queen's Household.
 I take great pride in leading by example and nurturing the team to continue to provide dignity, respect, kindness, and excellence in every aspect of care.

 I truly enjoy my role, seeing what a difference I am making in people's lives.
-For me Nursing is not just a profession it's a calling that I am proud to answer every day.
+For me, Nursing is not just a profession; it's a calling that I am proud to answer every day.

 Napoleon